bigewiki/honors-api/README.md

 - description: string (optional)
 - priority: string (optional)
 - dependency: int (optional) - this if a foreign key relating to the id of the parent story
-- time-size: int
+- time-size: int (optional)
-- epic-id: int - this is a foreign key relating to the id of the parent epic
+- epic-id: int (optional) - this is a foreign key relating to the id of the parent epic

 ##### Response